bri3d/VW_Flash/README.md

 # Supported Interface Hardware

-* Macchina A0 with BridgeLEG firmware, via both USB-Serial and Bluetooth Low Energy (BLE): https://github.com/Switchleg1/esp32-isotp-ble-bridge .
-Supported on Windows, Linux, and MacOS.
+* Macchina A0 with BridgeLEG firmware, via J2534: https://github.com/Switchleg1/esp32-isotp-ble-bridge
 * Tactrix OpenPort 2.0 J2534.
-Other J2534 devices are supported, but only if they support the STMIN_TX IOCTL, which many do not.
+Other J2534 devices are supported, but only if they support the STMIN_TX IOCTL.
 Clones and counterfeits have mixed results.
 Supported on Windows, possible to make work on Linux/OSX.
 * SocketCAN on Linux, including MCP2517 Raspberry Pi Hats, slcan, and other interfaces.

 # Technical Information and Documentation